HomeBlogThe Intricacies of Hazardous Materials Shipping: A closer Look

 Legal Penalties for Non-compliance

-Companies and individuals found in violation of the HMR can face severe legal penalties, including fines and, in extreme cases, imprisonment.
+Companies and individuals found in violation of the HMR can face severe legal *penalties for non-compliance in hazmat shipping*, including fines and, in extreme cases, imprisonment.
 The costs associated with non-compliance reinforce the need for thorough understanding and strict adherence to regulations to avoid legal repercussions.

 Safety Risks Due to Non-compliance